MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/aks.md

     The pod authenticates itself by using either a pod identity (described above) or by using an Azure AD Service Principal along with a client secret.
 Using pod identities is recommended because the client secret isn't needed in that case.

 - HashiCorp Vault.
 Kubernetes applications can authenticate with HashiCorp Vault using Azure AD managed identities.
 See [HashiCorp Vault speaks Azure Active Directory](https://open.microsoft.com/2018/04/10/scaling-tips-hashicorp-vault-azure-active-directory/).
-You can deploy Vault itself to Kubernetes, but it's recommend to run it in a separate dedicated cluster from your application cluster.
+You can deploy Vault itself to Kubernetes, consider running it in a separate dedicated cluster from your application cluster.

 - Kubernetes secrets.
 Another option is simply to use Kubernetes secrets.
 This option is the easiest to configure but has some challenges.
 Secrets are stored in etcd, which is a distributed key-value store.
 AKS [encrypts etcd at rest](https://github.com/Azure/kubernetes-kms#azure-kubernetes-service-aks).
 Microsoft manages the encryption keys.